hayesHowYaDoin/budgetviz/README.md

 This project includes a `justfile` for common tasks:

 - `just install` - Install all dependencies (both backend and frontend)
-- `just dev` - Start both backend and frontend with process-compose (recommended)
+- `just ` - Start both backend and frontend with process-compose (recommended)
 - `just pc` - Alias for process-compose
-- `just backend` - Start backend development server only
+- `just backend` - Start backend elopment server only
-- `just frontend` - Start frontend development server only
+- `just frontend` - Start frontend elopment server only
-- `just dev-manual` - Show instructions for manual startup
+- `just -manual` - Show instructions for manual startup
 - `just build` - Build both backend and frontend for production
 - `just clean` - Remove all build artifacts and node_modules
 - `just clean-build` - Remove only build artifacts (keep dependencies)